mattmcspirit/azurestack/README.md

 * Use the **-useAzureCredsForRegistration** flag if you want to use the same *Service Administrator* Azure AD credentials to register the ASDK, as you did when deploying the ASDK.
 * If you specify -registerASDK but forget to use -useAzureCredsForRegistration, you will be prompted for alternative credentials.

+**NOTE** - If you have run the ASDK Configurator successfully on this host before, you may have artifacts left over in your -downloadPath that can affect the next deployment, so please remove any existing files and folders from within your -downloadPath before running the ConfigASDK.ps1 script.

 Usage Examples:
 -------------